idobenshaul10/SoftPandas/README.md

 5. make into a package
    - requirements file

+### Long Term Goals:
+1. Add automatic feature extraction from images into new columns
+   - allows hard querying using visual data!
+2. Add ability to soft query based on Image

 ### Example Usage:
 1. Let's say we want to get all red and black swim shorts that cost less than 600$